Consumer Terms and Conditions

 - disclose such information to law enforcement authorities as we reasonably consider is necessary.

-Security: you must access the Dashboard using your Individual Yoti Account or otherwise using login details which we may provide to you from time to time.
-Only you may use your Yoti to access the Dashboard, and you are responsible for keeping all passwords and other login details secure and confidential.
+- Security: you must access the Hub using your Individual Yoti Account or otherwise using login details which we may provide to you from time to time.
+Only you may use your Yoti to access the Hub, and you are responsible for keeping all passwords and other login details secure and confidential.

-Adding links within Dashboard: you may add url links to your pages and application login screens within the Dashboard, as long as you do this in a way that is fair and legal and does not damage our reputation.
+- Adding links within Hub: you may add url links to your pages and application login screens within the Hub, as long as you do this in a way that is fair and legal and does not damage our reputation.
 You may not display links in a way that suggests any form of association, approval or endorsement by Yoti where this does not exist.
 We reserve the right to withdraw the linking functionality without notice.

 8. Use of Yoti Connections